Iberia, Missouri

 Iberia is a city in southeast Miller County, Missouri, United States.
-The population was 736 at the 2010 census.
+The population was 703 as of the 2020 census.

 History

 A post office called Iberia has been in operation since 1838.
 The community derives its name from the Iberian Peninsula perhaps via New Iberia, Louisiana.

 Iberia Academy and Junior College was added to the National Register of Historic Places in 1980.

 Geography

-Iberia is located in southeastern Miller County in the Ozarks of Central Missouri.
+Iberia is located in southeastern Miller County in the Ozarks of central Missouri.
 The city is at the intersection of routes 17 and 42.
-Lake of the Ozarks State Park is approximately 12 miles to the west on route 42.
+Route 17 leads northwest 15 mi to Tuscumbia, the Miller county seat, and south 11 mi to Crocker, while Route 42 leads west 18 mi to Lake of the Ozarks State Park and northeast 22 mi to Vienna.